voceconnect/voce-seo/readme.txt

 == Changelog ==
 = Version 0.6.0 =
-* Adding more flexibile support for other single post types
+* Adding more flexible support for other single post types
 * Adding keywords support.

 = Version 0.5.4 =